The ecommerce link building playbook

 • Category keyword movement.
 Are the commercial terms you routed authority to climbing?

 • Organic revenue, not just traffic.
-The metric that pays for the programme.
+The metric that pays for the program.

 • AI citations.
 How often your products are named in AI shopping answers for your category.

-Referring domains and organic revenue are the link building KPIs that matter for retail; raw link counts are not.
+Referring domains and organic revenue are the link building metrics that matter for retail; raw link counts are not.

 Common mistakes